 Specifications in the contract must only describe the desired quantity or quality of the service or contracted end-result.
+BLM contracting officers, procurement specialists and aviation managers at all levels must be aware of these requirements.
 BLM contracting officers and resource specialists must consult with BLM aviation managers if the acceptable language guidelines do not address a specific project requirement or the contract solicitation does not follow the guidelines in OPM-35.
-State End Product contracts where contractors could conceivably utilize aircraft (including UAS) must be reviewed by the BLM SAM prior to solicitation to ensure that specifications and language do not unintentionally imply or determine aircraft operation control.
+End Product contracts where contractors could conceivably utilize aircraft must be reviewed by the BLM SAM prior to solicitation to ensure that specifications and language do not unintentionally imply or determine aircraft operation control.
 Bureau-wide End Product Contracts (i.e. Wild Horse & Burro) must be reviewed by the BLM National Aviation Office prior to solicitation.
 Reference FA-IB-2015-021